Objective Momentum Barriers in Wall Turbulence: Introduction

 Recently, \citet{Haller2020} developed a theory of objective material barriers for the transport of active vector fields, such as vorticity and momentum.
 These active barriers are sought as material surfaces that block an objectively-defined transport of momentum or vorticity more than any other neighboring material surface.
 Solving this optimization problem leads to an associated steady, three-dimensional (3D), incompressible dynamical system (the barrier equation) whose structurally stable stream surfaces (invariant manifolds) are precisely the active transport barriers. \citet{Haller2020} showed how active versions of LCS diagnostics, such as the active finite-time Lyapunov exponents (aFTLE) and the active polar rotation angle (aPRA) provide previously unseen levels of detail for momentum-transport barriers in direct numerical simulations of a turbulent channel flow.
 Instantaneous limits of active material barriers can also be extract via the same machinery.
 The latter Eulerian barriers are objectively defined surfaces that block the instantaneous flux of the active vector field in question.

 Here, we use this recent theory of instantaneous active barriers to define and visualize both momentum trapping vortices and momentum blocking internal interfaces (MTBs) objectively based on their broadly envisioned role as minimizers of momentum transport.
-Using this theory, we develop a simple, systematic procedure that visualizes both MTBs and momentum-trapping vortices in general 3D, wall-bounded turbulence.
-To reduce the computational burden in locating the invariant manifolds of the active barrier equations, we use very recent single-trajectory-based objective coherent structure diagnostics, the trajectory rotation average (TRA) and trajectory stretching exponent (TSE), from \citet{Haller2021}.
-We also show that the active-barrier-based approach developed here locates vortices and MTB interfaces with significantly lower momentum flux than the surfaces obtained from the broadly used velocity-gradient-based vortex diagnostics and non-objective UMZ definition.
+To adapt the active barrier field methods to large datasets, and numerically identify large invariant manifolds of the active barrier equations, we use recently developed single-trajectory-based objective coherent structure diagnostics, the trajectory rotation average (TRA) and trajectory stretching exponent (TSE), from \cite{Haller2021}.
+Combining these theories, we develop a simple, systematic procedure that visualizes both MTBs and momentum-trapping vortices in general 3D, wall-bounded turbulence.
+We also show that the active-barrier-based approach developed here locates vortices and MTB interfaces with significantly lower viscous momentum flux than nearby surfaces obtained from the broadly used velocity-gradient-based vortex diagnostics and non-objective UMZ definition.